A brief history of women’s watches

 Nowadays, we are seeing that the options for women are growing rapidly.
 Manufacturers are recognising the demand for function but with a slightly more feminine aesthetic.
 Therefore, more and more brands are introducing such models with increased complications featuring lighter colours, more variation in materials or a smaller size to the male counterpart.

 Secondly, we are seeing women adopting men’s watches as their own, despite their original intention.
-The RM007 features the 18k gold rotor with micro-ball compartment, which enables efficient rewinding of the mainspring.
+For example, the Richard Mille RM007 features a 18k gold rotor with micro-ball compartment, which enables efficient rewinding of the mainspring.
 At 45mm overall length, it is available with various complications, materials and different colours, with skeletonized dials and diamond-set bezels: in fact, pretty much anything a woman could ask for.

-Initially iconic for men, and now iconic for women, the Daytona is a timeless model.
-Labelled the ‘Daytona Beach’, possibly because of its playful looks, in 2002 this model became available in four colours: green, blue, pink and yellow.
-The dials were made either of chrysoprase (the blue and the green versions), or mother-of-pearl (the yellow and the pink versions), and the watches came with lizard straps matching the dial colour.
+Initially iconic for men, and now for women, the Daytona is a timeless model.
+Labelled the ‘Daytona Beach’ — for its playful looks — in 2002 this model became available in four colours: green, blue, pink and yellow.
+The dials were made either of chrysoprase (the blue and the green versions), or mother-of-pearl (the yellow and pink versions), and the watches came with lizard straps matching the dial colour.
 An instant classic, the Daytona Beach is one of the most collectible of modern watches.

 The future of women’s watch collecting

 Watches have become more than just an accessory.
 They hold meaning, often offer a story, and allow the wearer a connection with the past.
-Women have the luxury of choosing a dress watch for the evening, a Rolex GMT to travel, or a vintage Omega Speedmaster on the weekend.
+Women have the luxury of choosing a dress watch for the evening, a Rolex GMT to travel, or a Patek Philippe Aquanaut on the weekend.

 Vintage watches are a great way to create style without being flashy.
 Not only can women decide whether to make a statement or not, but they can also collect a wide range of watches to invest in.
 In fact, investments for women in watches is bigger than ever.